Skorpo, Bjørnafjorden

 Skorpo is an uninhabited island in Bjørnafjorden Municipality in Vestland county, Norway.
 The 0.9 km2 island lies along the Korsfjorden, about 25 km south of the city of Bergen.
-The island lies just off the mainland west of Hagavik.
+The island lies just off the mainland west of the village of Hagavik.
 The island of Strøno lies just southeast of Skorpo.

 The only access to the island is by private boats.
 There are no permanent residents on the island, but there are a number of homes on the island that are used as holiday/vacation homes.